jiongzhang-john/CNVSeg-Dataset/README.md

 ****

-This is a public dataset for DSA segmentation; the link is [here](https://zenodo.org/records/13895504).
+This is a public dataset for CNV segmentation; the link is [here](https://zenodo.org/records/13895504).

 ****